rogerhu/compsci_guides/Reverse-Words-in-a-String.md

 > **Plan** the solution with appropriate visualizations and pseudocode.

-**General Idea:** Iterate from left to right and multiply the integer by 10 each time to shift the number.
+**General Idea:** Tokenize the input string into words separated by spaces and rejoin the tokens in reversed order.

 ```markdown
 1) Tokenize the input string to create a separate array